cysouw/diathesis/text/c02_structure.md

 ### *es* Arguments {#sec:intro-es}

 A further kind of utterance-valency argument can be instantiated by *es*, the 3rd person nominative/accusative pronoun in the neuter gender.
-There are four uses of this pronoun that have to be distinguished.
-The most obvious use of the pronouns *es* is for anaphoric reference (~~phoric~~ *es*).
+There are four uses of this pronoun that have to be distinguished, the last of which is particularly important for the analysis of diathesis.
+First, the most obvious use of the pronouns *es* is for anaphoric reference (~~phoric~~ *es*).
 The next two uses do not have argument-status (viz. ~~correlative~~ and ~~position-simulating~~ *es*).
 Most interestingly in the current context, the fourth usage of *es* does not have anaphoric reference, but will still be counted as an argument (viz. ~~valency-simulating~~ *es*).
+I will illustrate these four options below.

 First, *es* can be used for anaphoric reference to neuter nouns, typically with gender agreement as shown in [@next].
 There are many variants of such ~~phoric~~ usage, extensively discussed by Czicza [-@czicza2014: Ch.
 2].